 A great full-body workout good for overall strength and aerobic fitness.

 Helps build that critical leg strength, using quads, glutes and hamstrings.
 Also activates your core.
-If you want to maximize your gains, putting in the right supplements, such as the ones from Zizio, would be incredibly beneficial.

 The building block of martial art strength – push ups are perfect for developing striking power.

 Whatever your health or fitness needs, you’ll find something that fits in the martial arts.

 Try it.
 Inspired by martial arts, you’ll punch, kick and kata your way to improved health and cardio-fitness.
 Check out a body combat class at a venue near you.